Kaltsoon/data-management-and-databases/slidev/09-logical-database-design.md

 ## Alternate keys

 - Candidate keys that are not selected to be primary the key are called **alternate keys**
-- We should consider the use of the **unique constraint** on alternate keys to make sure that their values remain unique:
+- Alternate keys are unique by nature, so we should consider the use of the **unique constraint** on alternate keys to enforce their uniqueness:

   <pre>
   Student (<u>studentnumber</u>, ssn, familyname, givenname)